Health and Disability

 NACCHO’s Health and Disability Program is supported by the National Center on Birth Defects and Developmental Disabilities at the Centers for Disease Control and Prevention.
 The program provides local health departments with the tools and resources needed to successfully include people with disabilities in all local health department activities.

-NACCHO’s Health and Disability fellowship program is a training program for graduate students or recent graduates in the field of public health who are interested in learning more about the population of people with disabilities as a public health priority population.
+NACCHO’s Health and Disability fellowship program is a training program for graduate students in the field of public health who are interested in learning more about the population of people with disabilities as a public health priority population.
 NACCHO’s Health and Disability fellows have several workforce development opportunities including: providing technical assistance to local health departments, maintaining a health and disability tool-kit, and developing disability fact sheets and trainings for local health department staff.

 NACCHO provides technical assistance on the topics of emergency preparedness planning and health promotion programming for people with disabilities.
 Applications for technical assistance will begin in early Fall 2017.